CommunityPro/support/README.md

 Now you should see communitypro on your GitHub profile page.

-Did we leave any important FAQ, rasie an issue to add them here 👉🏽 <a href="">Issue</a>
+Did we leave any important FAQ, raise an [issue](https://github.com/CommunityPro/support/issues/new/choose) to add them here.